elunna/recipes/entres/pork chops with spiced applesauce.md

 the oven until the internal temperature reaches 140°F, 10 to 15 minutes, depending on thickness.
 5. WHILE the pork is roasting, combine the remaining
-1 tablespoon fat and the onion in the same skillet.
+1 tbsp fat and the onion in the same skillet.
 Cook over medium heat until the onion is translucent, 2 to 3 minutes.
 Add the apple, apple cider, ginger, allspice, and nutmeg.
 Cook (while scraping all the tasty bits off the bot-